Can you heal disc herniation with the back traction/decompression therapy?

 Multiple additional sprains, which are not typical for these parts of the spine, lead to painful stretching of the posterior longitudinal ligament of the spine and, as a result, to its weakening.
 The intervertebral disc is no longer so firmly fixed by the ligaments and during physical exertion can shift towards the weakened posterior longitudinal ligament, acquiring the properties of an intervertebral hernia with all its clinical manifestations.
 Despite the fact that in most cases, conservative treatment of a herniated disc is preferable, only a small number of clinics offer a real way to treat hernia, considering conservative treatment to be laborious and time-consuming.

 Of course, surgery gives a quick result, but it is fraught with the threat of the development of the disease in other parts of the spine, since it does not eliminate the cause of the herniated disc, carries the risk of postoperative complications, and requires a long rehabilitation period.
+Herniated disks get better on their own over time or with nonsurgical treatment for 9 out of 10 people.
+And our advice is to consider the spinal surgery as the last resort.
+If other treatments don’t relieve your symptoms, then go to surgeon for consultation.

 Treatment of a herniated disc is quite long.
 It will require your will, perhaps a change in habits, but the result will reward you many times over.